marcialeite24/expressBookReviews/README.md

 ![Delete review](./final_project/screenshots/9-deletereview.png)

 ## Acknowledgements
 This project was developed as part of the IBM Full Stack Software Developer Specialization on Coursera.
-It provided valuable insights into creating component-based front-end applications using React.
+It provided valuable insights into creating back-end applications using Node.js and Express.

 ## License
 This project is open-source and available under the Apache 2.0 License.